CFI Application Outline: Community

 • e.g. a metro transportation plan, transportation improvement program, statewide transportation improvement program, etc.

-5. Project approvals already obtained
+5. Project approvals already obtained, including site assessment/permit details

 6. Discussion of project risks and how they will be addressed